mrgizmo212/aibt-modded/README.md

 ## 📖 Project Overview

-AIBT is an AI-powered trading platform that allows users to:
+TTG AI is an AI-powered trading platform that allows users to:
 - Create and manage AI trading models
 - Execute daily and intraday trading strategies
 - Monitor portfolio performance in real-time